-Frontline workers get a month of free premium access to the company’s services, which include care for kids, aging parents and pets ended and there is no more information about the free program on the website.
+The program giving frontline workers get a month of free premium access to care for kids, aging parents and pets ended and there is no more information about the free program on the website.

 All those working on the front lines of the crisis are eligible for three free months of Sittercity Premium, which connects families with trusted child care.

-Talkspace has dropped the program giving doctors, nurses and social workers get free access to the therapy app’s unlimited messaging plan.
+Talkspace has dropped the program giving doctors, nurses and social workers free access to the therapy app’s unlimited messaging plan.

 Theragun sells high-end percussive therapy devices providing intense vibrating massage meant to help with muscle recovery.

-The company has donated more than 300 devices to hospitals, and all health care workers can request $250 off a device of their own while supplies last.
+The company has donated more than 300 devices to hospitals.
+Eligible health care workers can get 20% off devices.

 The popular water bottles and insulated coolers are 30% off to all first responders verified through ID.me.